muliangshou/UVirtio/README.md

 ## Project Structure
 ### 1. Other File Modifications

-To implement the relevant functionalities of the designed Virtio device driver, combined with XiUOS's design, the files we modified are primarily located in this directory.
+To implement the relevant functionalities of the designed Virtio device driver, combined with XiUOS's design, the files we modified are primarily located in this directory `\Ubiquitous\XiZi\`.
 However, some other files were also modified.
 The content of these files is not the focus of this document, so a brief explanation is uniformly provided here.

 - `/arch/arm/cortex-m3/arch_interrupt.h`: Added relevant interrupt number macro definitions for using the cortex-m3's UART2.
 - `/board/cortex-m3-emulator/connect_uart.c`, `/board/hifive1-emulator/third_party_driver/connect_uart.c`: These two files correspond to the ARM and RISC-V architectures, respectively, if you want to run QEMU simulations.
 Since there is no actual Virtio device in the simulation, we modified the serial device initialization part to implement the upper-layer Virtio device driver based on the vacant UART2.
 In these two files, we completed the creation, initialization, configuration (upper-layer calls) of the Virtio device, and related calls for interrupt handling.